marcellinamichie291/docs/docs/connectors/xpate/index.md

 ### Step 2: Get credentials

-Credentials that have to be issued:
+Credentials that have to be issued to connect the provider account:

 * Brand ID
 * `Bearer` API Key